FeatureToggleStudy/halfpipe-docs/content/rollback/_index.md

 ## Using Git

-The simplest way would simple be to revert the commits you don't want, and push.
+The simplest way is to revert the commits you don't want, and push.

 ```bash
 $ git revert BaDsHa